digEmAll/pixelographer-3D/README.md

 ## Model Slicing

-Slice the STL file as usual in your slicer and then set the layer heights where color changes should happen as indicated in the application.
+Slice the STL file as usual in your slicer, then configure the color changes at the indicated layer heights.

 Automatic filament switching units are not strictly necessary; the models are designed to work well with manual changes, since each layer has a single color.